ibm-js/dtreemap/docs/index.md

 `dtreemap/TreeMap` can connect to any implementation of `dstore/api/Store` interface that implements the get, filter, map and getIdentity methods.
 It supports flat data and optionally creates a hierarchy from this data using `groupAttrs`property to group the data based on certain of their attributes.

-A set of properties are available on the treemap to map the properties from the store to the treemap properties. see `delite/StoreMap`for details on mapping.
+A set of properties are available on the treemap to map the properties from the source to the treemap properties. see `delite/StoreMap`for details on mapping.

 #### Mapping using attributes

-In this example the data are mapped from the data store using an attribute based mapping.
+In this example the data are mapped from the data source using an attribute based mapping.
 That means the cell size and color as well as the grouping are extracted from attributes values in the data.

 <iframe width="100%" height="300" src="http://jsfiddle.net/ibmjs/jnh79/embedded/" allowfullscreen="allowfullscreen" frameborder="0"><a href="http://jsfiddle.net/ibmjs/jnh79/">checkout the sample on JSFiddle</a></iframe>